bueler/planar-blatter/README.md

 notes and Matlab codes for a FEM solver of the Blatter equations in plane flow (expository)

-To compile the notes with 'make' you need a symlink to ice_bib.bib, e.g.
+To compile the notes with 'make' you need a symlink to `ice-bib.bib`, e.g.

-    $ ln -s ~/pism-dev/doc/ice_bib.bib
+    $ ln -s ~/pism/doc/ice-bib.bib